'A moral obligation to do this': Chapel Hill man directs COVID-19 vaccine delivery

-CHAPEL HILL — The first COVID-19 vaccines rolled off the UPS plane in Louisville, Ky., Sunday, and a proud Tar Heel felt a tug at his insides watching them roll out the door, knowing his work would soon put millions of vials into doctors' hands.
+CHAPEL HILL — As the first COVID-19 vaccines recently rolled off a UPS plane in Louisville, a proud Tar Heel felt a tug at his insides watching them, knowing his work would soon put millions of vials into the hands of doctors.

 As president of UPS Healthcare, Wes Wheeler has directed the vaccine's nationwide delivery, managing details down to the Bluetooth device on every package.
 As the thermal shippers full of vaccine fanned out across the country, Wheeler could track every one within 10 feet.

-Operation Warp Speed aimed to deliver those thermal shippers to 145 sites Monday, then 425 Tuesday, then a final 66 on Wednesday — all contingencies Wheeler had helped plan for months, orchestrating the country's most critical holiday rush.
+Operation Warp Speed aimed to deliver those thermal shippers at sites across America — all contingencies Wheeler had helped plan for months, orchestrating the country's most critical holiday rush.

 Back home in Chapel Hill after juggling Congressional testimony, a White House meeting and a trip to UPS headquarters in Atlanta, Wheeler paused to let events soak in.

 "It didn't really dawn on us until the plane landed in Louisville and Capt.
-(Houston) Mills came off the plane with the first vaccine," Wheeler said Wednesday.
+(Houston) Mills came off the plane with the first vaccine," Wheeler said.
 "What an honor.
 I just feel a moral obligation to do this, and do this now."

-Wheeler and health care officials nationwide have long waited for the Food and Drug Administration to grant approval to a COVID-19 vaccine, and once the federal agency gave the nod to Pfizer and BioNTech late Friday, the planners pounced.
+Wheeler and health care officials nationwide have long waited for the Food and Drug Administration to grant approval to a COVID-19 vaccine, and once the federal agency gave the nod to Pfizer and BioNTech, the planners pounced.

 Pfizer designed a special package to keep the vaccine at the required subfreezing temperature, equipped with both a GPS tracking device and a temperature probe — all of which can send data to the UPS command center.